2018 Fellowship Award Announcement

 The Fellowship program, established in 1987, is in memory of Armin E. Elsaesser III - sailor, educator, and adventurer - who sailed on several Westward cruises and taught Maritime Studies on shore.
 With his strong curiosity and sense of adventure, Armin inspired SEA students and staff alike.

-Purpose: The goal of the Armin E. Elsaesser Fellowship is to help one or more individuals each year to follow a dream that has been elusive because of the demands of work or study.
-The successful project will involve active investigation into an area of personal interest (excluding work or study subjects) and should reflect a creative and independent approach to the pursuit of knowledge.
+Purpose: The goal of the Armin E. Elsaesser Fellowship is to help one person each year follow a dream that has been elusive because of the demands of work or study.
+The successful project will involve active investigation into an area of personal interest (excluding work or study subjects) that is marine-related and reflects a creative and independent approach to the pursuit of knowledge.

 Eligibility: SEA Semester alumni, faculty, staff, and past employees are eligible for the Fellowship.
-Awards range from $3,000 to $7,000 for projects that are at least one month in duration and involve any marine or maritime field that is not directly related to the applicant's current professional or academic activities.
+The award is between $5,000 - $10,000 for projects that are at least one month in duration and involve any marine or maritime field that is not directly related to the applicant's current professional or academic activities.
 Winners will be chosen by a competitive selection.

 To Apply: If you missed this year's deadline.
 No worries!
-Preliminary proposals for the 2017-2018 fellowship will be accepted on a rolling basis until June 30, 2017.
-Preliminary proposals should be no more than two pages and should outline the project and preliminary budget.
-Applicants should also include a short biographical sketch.
-Documents should be emailed to firstname.lastname@example.org or mailed to Elsaesser Committee, SEA, PO Box 6, Woods Hole, MA 02543.
+Preliminary proposals for the 2019 fellowship will be accepted on a rolling basis until SEPTEMBER 1, 2018.
+Preliminary proposals should be no more than two pages, outline the project and preliminary budget, and include a short biographical sketch of the applicant.
+Email Fellowship proposals to email@example.com or mail to Elsaesser Committee, SEA, PO Box 6, Woods Hole, MA 02543.